 You should know that 80% of your fitness results can be attributed to your eating habits.

 We are in such a hurry to eat sometimes that we just don’t pay attention to what we are ingesting.
 And this is what we can tie to excess body fat and poor nutrition.
 What is the best for you to eat is confusing.
 There‘s all sorts of misinformation out there from the media and from food manufacturers.
 Food companies use lots of unhealthful and dodgy ingredients to extend shelf life, add gaudy colors, and make us crave their products.
 Avoiding these ingredients helps you to improve the quality of what you put into your body.

 Read labels to know what you’re putting in your body.

 There are ingredients that you want to avoid.
 Seeing these listed on a food label or recognizing that it is manufactured into a product should automatically signal to you that you don’t want it.
-Artificial Food Coloring is one of them.
+White Flour & White Sugar are part of this group.

 Once you cut these items such as this out of your diet, you’ll be pleased with the results.
 You will see excess weight loss, higher energy levels and you will just generally feel better.

 Another way to think about purifying your diet is by focusing on eating “real food”.
 These food items include lean meats, vegetables, whole grains, fruits, nuts and seeds.
 Interestingly enough, real food items are generally found around the perimeter of your supermarket.

 Sources: HealthierTalk.com, GymnasticsStuff.com, HealthyEating.com, MayoClinic.org, FoodandWterWatch.org, LiveScience.com, HealthyChild.org